Wicked: For Good: Future

 In November 2024, Schwartz and Holzman stated they had discussed the possibility of "something" more associated with the Wicked film adaptation, but that it would not necessarily be a Wicked Part Three or Four.
+They were later reported to be working on a musical film adaptation of The Marvelous Land of Oz, tentatively titled Ozma, which would take place in the world of the original Oz books rather than the Wicked universe.
+As of June 2026, whether that project is the one that they were alluding to in 2024 or whether it's a separate project has not been confirmed.

-Since the first film's release, the adaptation overall is in the process of evolving into a media franchise, with theme park attractions based on the films currently in the works at Universal Destinations & Experiences.
+Since the first film's release, the adaptation overall is in the process of evolving into a media franchise.
+The New York Times has reported that Universal Destinations & Experiences is considering theme park attractions based on the films, but no rides or attractions have been announced.